aliciag92/cinema-side-project/README.md

 - Have all necessary imports ready for project.

-- To take a peek at my planning process, you can view my Trello board by clicking [here](https://trello.com/b/qwVUJS23/alicias-side-project-prediction-of-movie-revenue-from-tmdb-dataset).

 #### 1. Acquire
 - Download dataset from [Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=movies_metadata.csv).
 - Move download to desired folder on personal device.
 - Define function to get movie data from local csv and return as a pandas DataFrame.
 - Read csv in notebook by using wrangle.py script.
-- Function to acquire the data are included in [wrangle.py](*insert github link*).
+- Function to acquire the data are included in [wrangle.py](https://github.com/aliciag92/cinema-side-project/blob/main/wrangle.py).
 - Complete initial data summarization and plot distributions of individual variables to get to know data and know what is needed to be prepped/cleaned.

 #### 2. Prepare